Urigo/angular-meteor/README.md

 ````ts
     var parties = new Mongo.Collection('parties');
 ````
 It will likely curse that `Mongo` is undefined.
-Luckily, package adds Angular2 and Meteor declaration file, which means you'll need only to reference it in your TypeScript files to fix errors.
+Luckily, the package adds Angular2 and Meteor declaration files, which means you'll need only to reference them in your TypeScript files to fix errors.

-When you first run your app, Angular2-Meteor will create a declarations (or typings) file `typings/angular2-meteor.d.ts` in your app folder .
-Add references to it in every TypeScript file that uses Meteor or Angular2 API as follows:
+After the first run of your app, Angular2-Meteor will create declaration (or typings) files (one of them is `typings/angular2-meteor.d.ts`) in the "typings" folder.
+Add references to `typings/angular2-meteor.d.ts` in every TypeScript file that uses Meteor or Angular2 API as follows:
 ````ts
 /// <reference path="../typings/angular2-meteor.d.ts" />
 ````
 Make sure that paths are relative to the app top folder.

-> Note: if you just loaded your app from a repository into an empty folder and you're running it for the first time, you'll need to re-start it in order to have all package declaration files in place before development.
+> Note: If you've just updated the package and started having errors in the console means that you need to update typings.
+To do that just remove "angular2" folder and "angular2-meteor.d.ts" from the "typings" folder and re-start the app.
+The package will re-install updated version of them.